SirClarks/ubuntu-houdini-env/README.md

 ### Help
 You can bring up help on any script using a `-h` or `--help` for example `job --help`

+### `-alt` Argument
+A few of the commands have the argument for -alt which should help you setup alternative drives that hold jobs/shots or houdini_setups_bash scripts for launching alternative versions of Houdini.
+The can be configured in the `config_bash` file an example of which exists with `PROJPATH2` variable acting as an alternative drive directory.

 ### Useful Resources Ubuntu 20.04
 Here are some additional useful resources I've found for Ubuntu 20.04.
 * MATE for Ubuntu 20.04 - which seemed to be a popular choice over the default GNOME as a Desktop Environment:[How to install MATE desktop on Ubuntu 20.04](https://linuxconfig.org/how-to-install-mate-desktop-on-ubuntu-20-04-focal-fossa-linux)